 The Applied and Interdisciplinary Mathematics Program at the University of Michigan is pleased to introduce the Marjorie Lee Browne (MLB) Scholars Program.
 The program is named for Dr. Marjorie Lee Browne, who in 1949 became the first African-American woman to earn a Ph.D. in Mathematics at the University of Michigan.
 The MLB Scholars Program is an enhanced option for the AIM M.S. degree that is designed to give students professional knowledge of applied mathematics, focusing on a specific area of application, in order to prepare to them for continuing towards a Ph.D.

-With the financial assistance of the National Science Foundation (NSF), the MLB Scholars Program offers full funding that includes an annual stipend, tuition waiver, and health insurance for each student and dependents.
+With the financial support from Rackham and LSA, the MLB Scholars Program offers full funding that includes an annual stipend, tuition waiver, and health insurance for each student and dependents.
 Financial support will be available for up to four incoming students each academic year.

 The MLB Scholars Program was conceived to impart to the next generation of scholars the foundational skills required to combine a deep knowledge of applied science with solid mathematical, computational, and physical sophistication.
 Such skills are needed to address the increasingly complex problems that are on the international horizon, allowing MLB Scholars to become leaders in the world-wide scientific community.

 The MLB Scholars Program has three primary goals: